-- a charity ("directly"); or - another entity ("indirectly"). - 37.
-The reasons for this view are as follows: - The words "directly and indirectly" were introduced into a predecessor of s CW 42 in 1940 at the same time as the exemption was extended to apply to income from a business carried on for charity.
-Prior to this time, the exemption applied to income derived by a charity only.4 - There is nothing to indicate the words "directly or indirectly" were introduced for the purpose of capturing income not usually considered to be income from a business. - 38.
-The outcome of this view is that a more direct relationship is required between an amount of income and a business carried on for charity in order for that income to be subject to s CW 42. - 39.
-The significance of the words "directly or indirectly" has changed because of the enactment of s CW 42(1)(aa).
-The effect of s CW 42(1)(aa) (discussed at [78]) is that business income subject to s CW 42 is exempt from tax only if the entity carrying on the business is a registered charity.
+44. The significance of the words "directly or indirectly" has changed because of the enactment of s CW 42(1)(aa).
+The effect of s CW 42(1)(aa) (discussed at [86]) is that business income subject to s CW 42 is exempt from tax only if the entity carrying on the business is a registered charity.
 We anticipate that in most cases where income is subject to s CW 42, the income will be derived from a business a registered charity is carrying on (ie directly).